 The Congress, by Public Law 103-308, as amended, has designated

-and laws of the United States, do hereby proclaim December 7, 2001, as
+of America, do hereby proclaim December 7, 2003, as National

-United States to observe this solemn occasion with appropriate
+observe this solemn occasion with appropriate ceremonies and

-ceremonies and activities.
-I urge all Federal agencies, interested
+activities.
+I urge all Federal agencies, interested organizations,

-organizations, groups, and individuals to fly the flag of the United
+groups, and individuals to fly the flag of the United States at

 IN WITNESS WHEREOF, I have hereunto set my hand this fifth day of

-December, in the year of our Lord two thousand one, and of the Independence
+December, in the year of our Lord two thousand three, and of the

-of the United States of America the two hundred and twenty-sixth.
+Independence of the United States of America the two hundred and

 GEORGE W. BUSH